lbussy/Arduino-Log/README.md

 [![Build Status](https://travis-ci.org/thijse/Arduino-Log.svg?branch=master)](https://travis-ci.org/thijse/Arduino-Log)
 [![License](https://img.shields.io/badge/license-MIT%20License-blue.svg)](http://doge.mit-license.org)

+:exclamation: This is forked from [thijse](https://github.com/thijse) / [Arduino-Log](https://github.com/thijse/Arduino-Log) (which in turn was forked from [mrRobot62](https://github.com/mrRobot62) / [Arduino-logging-library](https://github.com/mrRobot62/Arduino-logging-library)).
+I did so because I rely upon it in my projects, and let's face it - sometimes things go away.

 *An minimalistic Logging framework for Arduino-compatible embedded systems.*

-ArduinoLog is a minimalistic framework to help the programmer output log statements to an output of choice, fashioned after extensive logging libraries such as log4cpp ,log4j and log4net.
-In case of problems with an application, it is helpful to enable logging so that the problem can be located.
+ArduinoLog is a minimalistic framework to help the programmer output log statements to an output of choice, fashioned after extensive logging libraries such as log4cpp ,log4j, and log4net.
+In case of problems with an application, it is helpful to enable logging so that you may locate the problem.
 ArduinoLog is designed so that log statements can remain in the code with minimal performance cost.
-In order to facilitate this the loglevel can be adjusted, and (if your code is completely tested) all logging code can be compiled out.
+In order to facilitate this, you may adjust the loglevel, and (once you thoroughly test your code,) all logging code can be compiled out.

 ## Features